History of Ilhan Omar in Timeline

 In September 2018, Jeff Cirillo of Roll Call called Ilhan Omar a "progressive rising star".

-October 2018: Criticism of Saudi Arabia's human rights abuses
+October 2018: Criticism of Saudi Arabia's Human Rights Abuses

 2018: Authored 38 bills

-2018: Criticism for statements about Israel
+2018: Criticism for Statements About Israel

 In 2018, Ilhan Omar was featured in the music video for Maroon 5's "Girls Like You" featuring Cardi B.

-2018: Target of Online Hate Speech
+2018: Target of online hate speech

 2018: Campaign Finance Violation Accusations

-2018: Time for Ilhan Documentary
+2018: Release of Time for Ilhan documentary

-January 2019: Denouncement of Trump Administration's Recognition of Juan Guaidó
+January 2019: Denouncement of Trump Administration's recognition of Juan Guaidó

-February 2019: Questioning Elliott Abrams' Appointment
+February 2019: Questioning Elliott Abrams' appointment as Special Representative for Venezuela

-February 2019: FBI Arrest of Christopher Paul Hasson
+February 2019: Arrest of Christopher Paul Hasson

-March 7, 2019: House vote condemning bigotry
+March 7, 2019: House Resolution Condemning Bigotry

 March 2019: Support for Minnesota bill banning gay conversion therapy

 In March 2019, Ilhan Omar addressed a rally in support of a Minnesota bill that would ban gay conversion therapy in the state.
+She had previously co-sponsored a similar bill when she was a member of the Minnesota House.

-April 7, 2019: Arrest of Patrick Carlineo Jr.
+April 7, 2019: Arrest of Patrick Carlineo Jr. for threatening Omar

-On April 7, 2019, Patrick Carlineo Jr., was arrested for threatening to assault and murder Ilhan Omar in a phone call to her office.
+On April 7, 2019, Patrick Carlineo Jr. was arrested for threatening to assault and murder Ilhan Omar in a phone call to her office.
 He reportedly told investigators that he did not want Muslims in the government.

-April 11, 2019: New York Post's 9/11 Headline
+April 11, 2019: New York Post front page controversy

-May 2019: Introduction of legislation to sanction Brunei
+May 2019: Introduction of legislation sanctioning Brunei

 In May 2019, Ilhan Omar stated in an interview that she believed U.S. foreign policy and economic sanctions are aimed at regime change and have contributed to the "devastation in Venezuela".